It can be a daunting process when you first discover that you need to arrange care, either for yourself or a loved one.

 Invariably the first question you may ask is ‘What is the cost?’ and ‘Can I afford it?’

-Help is available – and our Registered Manager, Paula Hayes is always happy to discuss with you the funding options available, total costs involved and how to proceed.
-For more information call Paula now on 01442 462159.
+Help is available from our Registered Care Manager, Paula Hayes is always happy to discuss with you the funding options available, total costs involved, and how to proceed.
+For more information call Paula now on 01442 213379.

 What to expect from a needs assessment